K2 Looks Towards WASP-28 and WASP-151

 In addition to the above background brightening events, the light curve of WASP-151 exhibited another brightening event centered at BJD 2457799.
 Inspection of individual images revealed that this was caused by an asteroid flyby, whose path crossed the center of WASP-151.

-All the light-curve brightening events combined affected a total of 0.66\thinspace d (0.9\%) and 0.37\thinspace d (0.5\%) of WASP-28 and WASP-151 observations, respectively.
+All the light-curve brightening events combined affected a total of 0.66 days (0.9\%) and 0.37 days (0.5\%) of WASP-28 and WASP-151 observations, respectively.
 We removed the brightening events from the light curves to avoid any potential impact on the following analysis.